 A popular example is the Zenith chronometer: A chronometer is a highly precise mechanical watch that must pass certain standards and timekeeping abilities, which are regulated by a certification agency in Switzerland, the Contrôle Officiel Suisse des Chronomètres.
-The first chronometer ever developed was a Zenith Calibre 135, one of the most accurate timepieces available during the postwar era.
+The Zenith Calibre 135 was one of the most accurate timepieces available during the postwar era.
 The Soviets caught wind of this and essentially said, “We need such a high-quality piece.”

 So they took the design but modified it.
 They changed the sub-second dial to a center sweep second hand.
 They added a few jewels and enlarged the balance wheel to improve the reliability of the timekeeping.
 I think that’s indicative of what they did throughout the industry, borrowing good ideas but making them their own, never just making a straight copy, but saying, “We can do this better.”

 Collectors Weekly: How has your interest in these watches expanded your knowledge of the Soviet Union?